 The NGSS provides all students with foundational information and science skills.
 However, the NGSS does not preclude schools from offering advanced placement or other elective courses.

-Therefore, college-bound students and students who hav and interest in science may deepen their understanding of science content through elective courses.
+Therefore, college-bound students and students who have an interest in science may deepen their understanding of science content through elective courses.
 Also, schools may still offer alternative pathways for these students.

 - Preparing Students For a Lifetime of Success – NextGenScience.org